-This Khan Academy video explains p-values, and how they apply to hypothesis tests, in-depth:
+This Khan Academy video further explains how they apply to hypothesis tests, in-depth:

-While the p-value is a standard method of determining this key measurement of one’s results, there are a mix of opinions on whether it’s actually the ideal solution.
+While the p-value is a standard method for finding the key measurement of one’s results, there is a mix of opinions on whether it’s actually the ideal solution.

-Geoff Cumming—Emeritus Professor at La Trobe University in Melbourne, Australia—explains his distrust of p-values in hypothesis testing in this video:
+Geoff Cumming — Emeritus Professor at La Trobe University in Melbourne, Australia — explains his dislike of p-values in hypothesis testing in the following video:

-But then, Jeff Leek and Rafa Irizarry disagree, and their article lists a number of useful properties of the p-value.
+But then, Jeff Leek and Rafa Irizarry do not agree, and their article lists a number of useful pieces of information about the p-value.
 To summarize (the full list, with explanations, is available in the linked article):

 - They’re easy to calculate.